 Figure 4.C-59 High-containment design tablet press: detail of filling unit (left), and fluids discharge (right) (courtesy of Fette Compacting GmbH)

-The GMP Compliance Adviser is the world's most comprehensive GMP online knowledge portal that successfully combines theory and practice.
 It is used by more than 10000 professionals in over 50 countries.
 The GMP Compliance Adviser is presented into two parts: